pushkar-sanap/Financial-AutoML/README.md

-# Financial AutoML App
+# Fin-ALysis: Automated Financial Analysis & Forecasting Tool

-A Streamlit-based application for automated machine learning on financial data.
-This app allows users to upload financial data, perform exploratory data analysis, visualize trends, and train machine learning models to predict future financial performance.
+Fin-lLysis is a Streamlit based application that automates stock level financial analysis, exploratory data visualization, feature engineering, and predictive modeling using ML techniques.
+It has been designed to assist retail investors, and analysts in making data driven financial decisions.

 ## Features